Unruh-Spirale/EnginesApp/README.md

 ## General info

-In this application user can create his own engines database.
+In this application users can create his own engines database.
 The CRUD methods are implemented (add,delete,update).
 I used two tables with ManyToMany relation.
 On main page there is a table which displays all engines from database.
 User can select engine and see which cars use it.
-To use CRUD methods user has to regiser and login into application.
+To use CRUD methods users has to regiser and login into application.
 Futhermore in application is one admin account.
 Admin can create own engines database or delete users from users database.

 ## Technologies